 The Massachusetts fight would not take place, however.
 Ali suffered a hernia during training and had to be hospitalized.
 The surgery would prompt a six-month delay of the fight.

 As 1964 turned to 1965, the hype over the fight only grew.
 Malcolm X was assassinated by members of the Nation of Islam.
-John Volpe, the newly elected governor of Massachusetts, had no love for the fight that his predecessor had sanctioned, especially with violence enveloping the Nation of Islam and Ali growing more controversial by the day.
+John Volpe, the newly elected governor of Massachusetts, had no love for the fight that his predecessor had sanctioned.
+He had concerns about the violence enveloping the Nation of Islam and Ali growing more controversial by the day.
 Liston, meanwhile, had another scrape with the law, turning the fight into a black eye for Massachusetts.

-By now, the racial overtones of the fight were taking on a life of their own.
+By now, the racial overtones of the fight took on a life of their own.
 Ali made fun of Liston’s appearance, poking him as “the bear.”
 The NAACP had been wary of Liston because of his criminal past and ties to the mob, but Ali was even scarier for his much more outspoken views on race.
 Meanwhile, within the Nation of Islam, Ali was controversial.
-Boxing was not viewed as a proper sport for black men by the Nation, until Elijah Muhammad changed his tune and decided that Ali’s star power and ability to deliver followers overrode the ways in which boxing offended Islamic principles.
+Boxing was not viewed as a proper sport for black men by the Nation, until Elijah Muhammad changed his tune.
+He decided that Ali’s star power and ability to deliver followers overrode the ways in which boxing offended Islamic principles.

 Meanwhile, with a television contract to fulfill and not a lot of boxing people happy with either Ali or Liston, the fight promoters had to scramble to find another venue after Massachusetts officials got cold feet.
 They found an unlikely home at St. Dominic’s Arena in Lewiston, Maine.
 The media moved in to the state for the fight and Liston set up at the Poland Springs Resort.